mjvelota/Hello-word/README.md

 # Hello-word
 Newb

-This is Marc typing and trying to learn new things.
+This is Marc Joven Velota typing and trying to learn new things.
 A CTY student at Seneca College Newnham Campus.
+OPS435 NBB